darekrossman/nextjs-mrt/README.md

 3. The application is deployed to your Salesforce Commerce Cloud project space
 4. MRT handles the serving, scaling, and infrastructure management

+## Streaming Limitations with MRT

+While this project leverages React Server Components for improved performance and server-side rendering capabilities, it's important to note a specific limitation when deploying to Salesforce Managed Runtime (MRT).

+Features that rely on HTTP streaming, such as React's `<Suspense />` component and Next.js's `loading.tsx` file convention, will not stream in the MRT environment.
+Instead, these features will fall back to traditional blocking request behavior.
+This means that while you can still use these patterns in your code, the incremental rendering benefits of streaming will not be realized on MRT.
+Despite this, the use of React Server Components still provides significant advantages in terms of bundle size reduction and server-driven UI.

 ## Scripts

 - `npm run dev` - Start development server